pts/pts-tinype/README.txt

   must start on a file offset divisible by 4.
 * SizeOfOptionalHeader must be >= 0x78.
 * SizeOfHeaders must be > 0.
-* Windows 95 needs at least 10 entries in IMAGE_DATA_DIRECTORY.
+* Windows 95 needs at least 5 entries in IMAGE_DATA_DIRECTORY.
 * On Win32s, the PE header (ending with the last byte of the last section header) must fit in 0x800 (2048) bytes.
 * ReactOS 0.4.14 is picky about the low 12 bits of SizeOfImage, section.VirtualSize and section.SizeOfRawData being too small.
 Other systems seem to round these up to page boundary.
+* There are some others, not mentioned here.

+Virus declaration: According to VirusTotal (https://www.virtustotal.com/), some antivirus software claim that these files (hh*.exe) contain virus or malware.
+All of these reports are wrong.
+These files don't contain any malware.
+I wrote each byte of them, and I haven't added any malware.

 __END__